-Update: We have updated this article following confirmation from Google of a third broad core update in March 2019.
-This is officially name “March 2019 Core Update.”
+Update: We have updated this article following confirmation from Google of a broad core update in June 2019.
+This is official name is “June 2019 Core Update.”

-On Wednesday 13th March 2019, Google confirmed the roll-out of a broad core algorithm update.
-Since then, our Technical SEO and Data & Insight teams have collaborated on extensive analysis, calculating the impact for our clients.
+On Sunday 2nd June 2019, Google confirmed the roll-out of a broad core algorithm update for Monday 3rd June 2019.
+Unlike previous updates, Google has pre-announced this update.
+Our Technical SEO and Data & Insight teams have collaborated on extensive analysis, calculating the impact for our clients.

 A “core” update affects the main organic search algorithm, which determines how results look, and crucially who ranks where.
 But, given Google’s woeful summary of the update, we undertook a proper investigation.
 We set out to discover if the update hit some verticals more than others, or if its alignment with talk of a mobile-first index was beyond coincidental.
 Our findings in brief: